freezernick/ue-gjapi-core/README.md

 You can either clone the repository directly, as a [submodule](https://git-scm.com/book/de/v2/Git-Tools-Submodule) if you are using git for your project, or download the repository as a zip.
 To compile a plugin you have to put the files in a folder inside your project's plugin folder.

 Load your project and open the plugin browser.
 You'll find the plugin in the "GameJolt"-Category.
 Enable it and restart the editor.
-At startup you should be asked to recompile the plugin.
+At startup, you should be asked to recompile the plugin.

 #### b: Use Precompiled Binaries